Udi1988/QA-Suite-Registry-Validation-Simulation/README.md

 # 🧪 RML QA Suite – Registry Validation Simulation

 > A manual QA simulation project that replicates a registry validation process inspired by RML systems used in the financial sector.
-> Designed to demonstrate core skills in test planning, case design, defect tracking, and execution reporting.

 ---